 - Secretarial services and complimentary printing available

 - Selection of family board games, plus you can bring children into this lounge (although there aren’t many in there due to the location of this city hotel, meaning it’s largely used for business travel

 - Complimentary access to high-speed wireless Internet throughout the hotel for up to 6 devices per room

-- Chauffeur service for one-way transfers between 5 to 8pm within a 2-mile radius of the hotel on a first come, first served basis
+- Chauffeur service for one-way transfers between 5:00 – 8:00 pm within a 2-mile radius of the hotel on a first-come, first-served basis

 - Club Lounge Library, a private boardroom with built-in audio-visual which seats up to 12 guests.
 Complimentary use for the first two hours, based on availability.
 Guests are required to reserve the Library within 24 hours

 By booking via our luxury travel concierge, be it a club room or the standard room, you get the following benefits for free:

 - Upgrade at time of booking (subject to availability, valid room to room or suite to suite only, upgrade reflected in GDS rates)